bioidiap/bob.extension/doc/config.rst

 ===================================

-This package also provides a configuration system that can be used by packages in the |project|-echosystem.
-The configuration system is pretty simple and uses Python itself to load and validate input files, making no *a priori* requirements on the amount or complexity of data that needs to be configured.
+This package also provides a configuration system that can be used by packages in the |project|-echosystem to load *run-time* configuration for applications (for package-level static variable configuration use :ref:`bob.extension.rc`).
+The run-time configuration system is pretty simple and uses Python itself to load and validate input files, making no *a priori* requirements on the amount or complexity of data that needs to be configured.

 The configuration system is centered around a single function called :py:func:`bob.extension.config.load`.
 You call it to load the configuration